-If you or anyone close to you is affected by anxiety and you’d like to get in touch, I offer a free initial consultation on hypnotherapy for anxiety and other conditions.
+If you or anyone close to you is affected by anxiety and you’d like to get in touch, I offer a free 15 minutes phone call on hypnotherapy for anxiety and other conditions.
 I can offer hypnosis online and, when restrictions allow, from my hypnotherapy practice in Kingsbridge in the South Hams and in nature.

 Main image credit: Kinga Cichewicz – Unsplash